sprblm/dots-patterns/patterns/persistent-identity/index.md

 ### The Take Away

 Persistent identities can help give users continuity and trust in who they're talking to.
-It also encourges healthy competition between clients that implement the protocol, as it's more difficult to lock users into a specific provider.
+It also encourages healthy competition between clients that implement the protocol, as it's more difficult to lock users into a specific provider.